 In this article, we'll look at traveller safety in Kenya, including specific advice for female travellers, LGBTQ, and some tips for your health.

-In general, Kenya is safe to visit for tourists, with the exception of some border areas to the east and north, as well as a few city slums.
+In general, Kenya is safe to visit for tourists, except for some border areas to the east and north, as well as a few city slums.
 As a tourist, most of the places you visit are far and distant from the bad border areas.

 Some countries have had standing caution about travelling to Kenya for some years since the terrorism incidents of 2013 and 2014.
 This caution is specifically meant for the areas which are close to the border with Somalia due to the constant fight against the Al Shabaab Militants.

 These areas which you are advised against are not tourist areas and it is unlikely that many people will be visiting them since the national parks and game reserves are far from the north and eastern regions.

 Whereas most (if not all) Kenyan safaris happen in safe national parks and parts of the cities and towns, here are some areas where you might need to exercise more caution.